trustin/manjaro-xrdp-gnome/README.md

 ## Step 3: Start the container.

 ```
-docker start manjaro-xrdp-lxqt
+docker start manjaro-xrdp-gnome
 ```

 ## Step 4: Connect to the desktop.

-You should now be able to access your full-featured LXQt desktop using the RDP client of your choice.
+You should now be able to access your full-featured GNOME desktop using the RDP client of your choice.
 For example, using [Remmina](https://remmina.org):

 ```